Healing School

 Healing School, A Science Academy is a co-educational secondary school and specialist academy located on Low Road in the village of Healing, North East Lincolnshire, England.

 The school has a maximum capacity of 900 students.
-However according to the recent Ofsted report it has a student enrolment of 914 (as of 2019) Healing School serves the area of Healing and Stallingborough but the school has an intake from the Willows, Great Coates, Wybers Wood, Immingham, North Killingholme and other parts of Grimsby.
+However, according to the 2019 Ofsted report it has a student enrolment of 914.
+Healing School serves the area of Healing and Stallingborough but the school has an intake from the Willows, Great Coates, Wybers Wood, Immingham, North Killingholme and other parts of Grimsby.

 History

 The school was previously known as Healing School, A Specialist Science and Foundation College (Ofsted URN 118095).
 It converted to an academy in 2012 as part of Healing Multi Academy Trust.

 Ofsted judgements

 As Healing Comprehensive School, the school was inspected in 1999 with the finding that "this is a good school".

 As Healing School, A Specialist Science College, the school was inspected in 2006 with the judgement of Good, and in 2009 with the judgement of Outstanding.
 A staff member was invited to 10 Downing Street in 2018 to meet the prime minister in order to celebrate the school's outstanding teaching.

-As of 2019, it is yet to be inspected since conversion to an academy.
+As of 2024, the school's most recent inspection was in 2022, with a judgement of Requires Improvement.